Solving the Problems of Network Marketing

 One reason was that there are certain types of compensation plan where distributors in your network fall outside your earning capacity.

 This happened to me in that previously successful business, and soon there was a huge part of the team I wasn’t earning on.
-This can also happen with Binary plans, where the “legs” have to stay balanced – which I have found virtually impossible to do.
-If you don’t know what a binary plan is – in my opinion – you’re not missing much.
+This can also happen with Binary plans, where the “legs” have to stay balanced – which I have found very hard to do.
 People tend to love them or hate them – depending on whether they can perform that balancing trick!
-Most people can’t, so they don’t earn on the unbalanced leg.
+Many people can’t, so they don’t earn on the unbalanced leg.
 Sounds complicated?
-It is, and however much people dress it up, many people lose out with binaries.
+It is, and however much people dress it up, people can lose out with binaries, so be careful.

 The other reason my income started falling was that my team (network) started to leave in droves, faster than I could replace them.
 Here’s why I had to spend my days scurrying to replace distributors who quit….